Tyrrrz/Tyrrrz.me/src/data/blog-posts/wpf-frontend-using-ammyui/Post.md

 }
 ```

-The AmmyUI NuGet package also comes with quite a few pre-defined mixins that you can quickly start using in your code.
+The AmmyUI NuGet package also comes with quite a few pre-defined mixins that can help you develop your app more rapidly.

 ### Aliases

-Alias is sort of similar to a mixin, except that it's used to create re-usable elements rather than a set of properties.
+Alias is sort of similar to a mixin, except that it's used to essentially create templates for your UI elements.

 ```js
 alias BigCenteredTextBlock(text) {